timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 The trie is now ready to use.
 To query the trie, we start at the root and traverse the tree.
 For example, let's say we want to find the string `sum`:

-1. At the root level, we check if any edge holds the charachter `s`.
+1. At the root level, we check if any edge holds the character `s`.
 We follow the edge labeled `s` and end up at node 1.
 2. We repeat the previous step for the next character `u`, and end up at node 2.
 3. Finally, we follow the edge labeled `m` and arrive at node 10, which concludes our traversal as we have reached the end of the query string.

 By traversing the tree this way, we can determine that the trie contains the word `sum`.
-If we had not found a matching edge for a letter in the query string, we would know that the word is not in the trie.
+If we had not found a matching edge for a character in the query string, we would know that the word is not in the trie.

 Hang on a second, I hear you say, earlier in the post, we were talking about string search.
 How do a list of words, a trie, and prefix search help us with that?
 To answer that, we need to convert our trie, also known as a prefix tree, into a suffix tree.

 # Suffix Tree

-Suppose we have the text `queues` and want to search for substrings like `eu` or `es`.
-To do this, we first need to extract all possible suffixes:
+Suppose we have a string `queues` and want to search for substrings like `eu` or `es`.
+To do this, we first need to extract all possible suffixes of the source string:

 ```
 queues